-- 8.6 Where an 087 number is used to provide a PRS (such as chat, conference call facilities, data capture i.e. receiving an order and/or payment for a product from consumers who call, or other forms of entertainment and information) its use will be compliant with the Regulations as long as no consumer complaint facility is provided on the 087 number. - 8.7 However, since 13 June 2014 providers of premium rate numbers are no longer permitted to use any other 087 or other premium rate number, to receive complaints about the premium rate service. - 8.8 PhonepayPlus recommends that Level 2 providers who use 087 numbers do the following: - a) Review their current services against the BIS Guidance in order to ascertain their likely compliance with the Regulations. - b) Take appropriate steps to alter any services which are not compliant, particularly in respect of complaint handling arrangements for 087 services, or transfer services to a compliant number range. - c) Ensure that premium rate services continue to operate in full compliance with outcome 2.6 of our Code relating to 'complaint handling', and relevant rules, using suitable number ranges for complaints handled via the telephone.
+- 8.6 Where an 087 number is used to provide a PRS (such as chat, conference call facilities, data capture i.e. receiving an order and/or payment for a product from consumers who call, or other forms of entertainment and information) its use will be compliant with the Regulations as long as no consumer complaint facility is provided on the 087 number. - 8.7 However, since 13 June 2014 providers of premium rate numbers are no longer permitted to use any other 087 or other premium rate number, to receive complaints about the premium rate service. - 8.8 The Phone-paid Services Authority recommends that Level 2 providers who use 087 numbers do the following: - a.
+Review their current services against the BIS Guidance in order to ascertain their likely compliance with the Regulations. - b.
+Take appropriate steps to alter any services which are not compliant, particularly in respect